s-20/unnamed/SpecialAbilities.md

 ### **Features**

+A Feature is a discrete ability that affects gameplay and how your character affects the world they are in, but doesn't in itself require a roll to use.
+While features can modify rolls, or change how you can use [skills](Skills.md) or other abilities.

+Take, for a mundane example, a knife - it has the Sharp feature that allows it to cut.
+The knife is always sharp, and sharpness doesn't have to be turned on, but it has a dramatic impact on how it can be used.

 Features are parts of a Special Ability that just work.
 While features might affect what you can do with certain skills or other characteristics, they don't specifically require any checks to use.

 ?> *Examples: Super Strength, Wall Crawling, Super Agility**